Dai5onda/Face_recognition/README.md

-This is tutorail project from https://www.hackster.io/mjrobot/real-time-face-recognition-an-end-to-end-project-a10826
+This is tutorial project from https://www.hackster.io/mjrobot/real-time-face-recognition-an-end-to-end-project-a10826